ethereum/ethereum-org-website/src/content/developers/tutorials/run-node-raspberry-pi/index.md

 ## Software included {#software-included}

-Both images include the same packages, the only difference between them is that Eth 1.0 runs Geth by default and Eth 2.0 runs Prysm beacon chain by default.
+Both images include the same packages, the only difference between them is that the execution version runs Geth by default and the consensus version runs Prysm beacon chain by default.

 ### Execution clients {#execution-clients}